JacobJ215/Income-Prediction-Case-Study/README.md

 # Income-Prediction-Case-Study
-Build Simple Random Forrest Regressing model using the data provided by UCI that determines if a person makes over $50K a year.
+Build Simple Random Forrest Classification model using the data provided by UCI that determines if a person makes over $50K a year.